Navigation

 The value can be changed by using the 'up' or 'down' keys.

-The day of month can only be set to a valid number, so because there are 30 days in June, if you change the '2' in the example to a '3' (by pressing the 'up' key), the '9' will be turned into a '0 so that the day becomes 30'.
-If you were to then change the '3' into a '0' (pressing 'up' again will do this), because you cannot have a day '00', the '00' will be made '01'.
+The day of month can only be set to a valid number, so because there are 30 days in June, if you change the '2' in the example above to a '3' (by pressing the 'up' key), the '9' will be turned into a '0' so that the day becomes '30'.
+If you were to then change the '3' into a '0' (pressing 'up' again will do this), because you cannot have a day '00', the '00' will become '01'.

 You may find sometimes that in order to set the desired day, you will have to set the month or year first.